ippontech/blog-usa/posts/stargate.md

 }
 ```

+The partition key is `manufacturer` and the clustering key is `type` so we can get all vehicles by manufacturer and sort them by type.

 # Querying the data

 ## GraphQL API

-Stargate will provide a GraphQL playground available at http://localhost:8080/playground, don't forget to set the header `x-cassandra-token` with the correct value on the bottom.
+Stargate will provide a GraphQL playground available at http://localhost:8080/playground, don't forget to set the header `x-cassandra-token` with the correct value at the bottom of the UI.

 Data can be queried by opening a new tab and then using `http://localhost:8080/graphql/blog` for the schema.